-2) Remove, Replace and Recompact Insitu Soil: For this ground improvement scheme it is recommended to excavate and remove all the insitu loose silty sand fill to poorly graded virgin sand to virgin silty clayey sand to approximate depths of 9.5 feet to 10 feet below the existing grade level within the proposed Fire Station building footprint area plus a 10 foot offset from the perimeter of the proposed building footprint area and stockpile this material onsite.
-For the proposed parking lot area it is recommended to only excavate and re-compact approximately 2 feet to 3 feet below the existing ground surface level.
-Then, the excavated sandy soil should be utilized to backfill the building excavation area as a controlled engineered structural fill placed in maximum 8 inch loose lifts with each lift compacted to a minimum of 95% (within building pad area) or to 90% (within parking lot area) of the maximum dry density obtained in accordance with the Modified Proctor Test (ASTM D 1557-12).
+2) Remove, Replace and Recompact Insitu Soil: For this alternative ground improvement scheme it is recommended to excavate and remove all the insitu loose silty sand fill to poorly graded virgin sand to virgin silty clayey sand to approximate depths of 9.5 feet to 10 feet below the existing grade level within the proposed Fire Station building footprint area plus a 10 foot offset from the perimeter of the proposed building footprint area and stockpile this material onsite.
+For the proposed driveway areas exposed to fire truck loading conditions it is recommended to only excavate and re-compact approximately 2 feet to 3 feet below the existing ground surface level.
+Then, the excavated sandy soil should be utilized to backfill the building excavation area as a controlled engineered structural fill placed in maximum 8 inch loose lifts with each lift compacted to a minimum of 95% (within building pad area) or to

+90% (within parking lot/driveway areas) of the maximum dry density obtained in accordance with the Modified Proctor Test (ASTM D 1557-12).
 This procedure densifies the sandy soils on this project site to provide a suitable controlled bearing for the proposed Fire Station building foundations and first floor slab.
 A well-documented Quality Control (QC) program should be implemented with this ground improvement scheme to verify the compaction of each lift of placed soil to ensure the re-compacted soil is stabilized and suitable for bearing of the proposed Fire Station Building.
-Since all five (5) soil borings (B-1 to B-5) drilled and sampled on this project site generally encountered the same soil profile, therefore this scheme will have to be implemented regardless the location of the proposed building on this project site.
 The building foundations may be designed for a maximum net allowable bearing capacity of 3,000 psf after replacement and compaction of the surficial sandy soils.

-Based on the sandy soil profile encountered in soil borings B-1 to B-5 drilled and sampled on this project site and also based on the dry sieve and hydrometer tests analysis of representative soil samples from borings B-1 to B-5, it is concluded that this project site should utilize the Vibro-Compaction ground improvement method scheme for this project site as for improvement costs may be cheaper than the Remove, Replace, and Recompact ground improvement scheme.
-This recompaction of the existing surficial soils ground improvement method may incur higher construction costs than the Vibro-Compaction ground improvement method therefore it is recommend to consider constructing the proposed Fire Station Building on this Project Site 'B'.
-It is recommended to perform a cost feasibility study of both ground improvement schemes recommended.
-Also, both ground improvement schemes will require re-grading as for during the densification process the grade will decrease and granular structural fill will be required to build the site back to proposed grade level.
-The granular structural fill within the proposed building area should consist of CA-6, Type B-stone as per the State of Illinois Standard Specifications for Road and Bridge Construction, 2016 Edition placed in loose eight inch lifts and each lift compacted to a minimum 95% of the maximum density in accordance with ASTM D 1557-12.
+Based on the sandy soil profile encountered in the soil borings drilled and sampled within the proposed fire station building footprint area soil borings B-3 and B-5 to B-10 and also based on the dry sieve and hydrometer tests analysis of representative soil samples from borings B-3 and B-5 to B-10, it is concluded that this project site should utilize the Vibro-Compaction ground improvement method scheme for this project site as for improvement costs may be cheaper than the Remove, Replace, and Recompact ground improvement scheme.
+It is recommended to perform a cost feasibility study of both ground improvement schemes recommended above.
+Also, both ground improvement schemes may require re-grading as for during the densification process the grade will decrease and granular structural fill may be required to build the site back to proposed grade level depending on final site grading plan.
+The granular structural fill within the proposed building area (if needed) should consist of CA-6, Type B-stone as per the State of Illinois Standard Specifications for Road and Bridge Construction, 2016 Edition placed in loose eight inch lifts and each lift compacted to a minimum 95% of the maximum density in accordance with ASTM D 1557-12.